A Guest Post By Steven G. Gregg, Ph.D., Executive Director, NAFC

 NAFC recently conducted a survey of women dealing with OAB to see how many of them actually reach out to their doctor about their symptoms, how many receive treatment, and how many actively treat their condition.
 And while some of the results were expected, many of the answers surprised us.

-When asked patients why they had not talked to their doctor about their condition, embarrassment topped the list.
+When we asked patients why they had not talked to their doctor about their condition, embarrassment topped the list.
 This is not so shocking, given the nature of OAB.
 However what really gave us pause is that of those who have never been diagnosed, 54% of women and 71% of men say they actually have had a discussion with their doctor.

 These findings reveal that for different reasons, many are still not receiving treatment for OAB, a largely treatable condition.
 While there are definitely those who are simply too embarrassed to talk to someone about their condition (I’ll get to that in a minute) many people are in fact reaching out to their doctors for help and, for some reason, they are not getting it.
 Perhaps they are being prescribed a treatment that doesn’t work for them or has too many side effects.
 Perhaps their doctor has brushed off their concerns without elevating them to a specialist, like a urologist, who may be able to provide a more customized treatment.
 Or maybe the patients downplayed their symptoms due to their own embarrassment.
 Whatever the case may be, it is startling that such a large percentage of people continue to suffer even after requesting help.
 My advice to you would be this: don’t settle!
 Continue to talk to your doctor (or another doctor, if yours won’t listen) and demand a treatment plan.
 Educate yourself on your condition and the options available to you (NAFC is a great resource for this!).
 There are so many treatment options – medication, physical therapy, botox, interstim, ptsn, surgery, etc. Learn all you can about these so that you are aware of what is available and know what you are willing to try.
 Be your own advocate and continue to push the medical professionals in your life to help put you on a path toward treatment.